 c.
 Document your CPE hours on the Board’s CPE reporting form (found here).
 Maintain records of CPE, including attendance, course dates, course titles, completion certificates and other supporting documents, for at least four years.

-Now that you’re a CPA in West Virginia
+Now That You’re a CPA in West Virginia

 Good for you!
 You are now licensed and certified to practice public accountancy in West Virginia!
 You might want to think about joining the American Institute of CPAs (AICPA).
 This national organization offers many continuing professional education opportunities, as well as development, networking, professional guidance, and discounts on computer and office items.
-Professional West Virginia accounting organizations that you may want to consider joining include the West Virginia Society of Certified Public Accountants and the West Virginia Public Accountants Association.
+West Virginia-based accounting organizations that you may want to consider joining include the West Virginia Society of Certified Public Accountants and the West Virginia Public Accountants Association.